-Although you can reserve directly with the hotel or from any number of other booking services, I strongly recommend using Venere for two reasons: (1) We get a small commission if you book through our partner link, and (2) there's a good chance that you'll save money, as I did while staying at the Hotel Ai Due Fanali during one of Venice's most popular festivals.
+Although you can reserve directly with the hotel, I strongly recommend using Booking.com for two reasons: (1) We get a small commission if you book through our partner link, and (2) there's a good chance that you'll save money, as I did while staying at the Hotel Ai Due Fanali during one of Venice's most popular festivals.

 To check rates or reserve a room, see Booking.com's Hotel Ai Due Fanali pages (which include photos and guest reviews).

 Next page: Directions from the Venice railroad station

 Copyright © 1996-2020 Durant and Cheryl Imboden.
 All rights reserved.